ITCarst/js_katas/README.md

 ### how to use
 run:
 - npm install
-then run:
-    - gulp or
-    - karma start
+- gulp or karma start